Hugo Broos: Playing career

 He started his football career in his hometown Humbeek, playing for KFC Humbeek and was discovered at the early age of eighteen by a scout from RSC Anderlecht.
 For more than ten years he was their central defender and helped them win three European trophies, three national championships and four Belgian Cups.
 Between 1974 and 1986 he represented Belgium, gaining 24 caps and finishing fourth at the World Cup in Mexico in 1986.
 In 1983 Broos switched teams and started playing for Club Brugge.
 He played there for five seasons until season 1987–88.
 During this period he helped his team gain the Belgian Cup in 1986 and the championship in 1988.
 In 1988 Broos retired as a professional footballer.

 In his career as a football player he won the Belgian Cup five times.

 Coaching career

 From 1991 to 1998 Broos coached Club Brugge, winning the championship twice in 1992 and 1996.
 He also won the Belgian Cup in 1991, 1995 and 1996.
 From 2002 until 2005 he coached Anderlecht.
 He got the team into the Champions League and his team won the 2003–04 season championship.
 The following 2004–05 season was a turning point however, and the team were knocked out of the Champions League and the Belgian Cup.
 After a 0–0 result against Gent, Broos was fired for the first time in his career.
 Later that year in June, he became coach for KRC Genk and got back at his former team on 30 September by beating them 4–1.
-During the 2007–08 season Broos left KRC Genk.
+During the 2007–08 season Broos left Genk.